yiboyang/MIPS-athon/src/readme.md

 in the grid letters array; then for each word in the dictionary, I go through it character by character, decrementing the grid letter frequency array; if at any point I get a negative frequency, continue; else after going through the whole word, add it to the solutions array.

+#MIPS stuff
+Just added a basic file IO program to select custom dictionary to read; Mars seems to be pretty strict about memory;
+that is, the .space or .word thing for allocating memory is pretty limited.
+I tried to read the entire a.txt into a giant buffer (.word 16384) and print the buffer, but only got around 100 lines printed.
+Looks like memory allocation is only allowed up to 0x100101e0.
+Obviously have to read line by line in Mars.
+Haven't tried SPIM.

+Forgive my bad markdown...Feel free to make suggestions...Check back for more updates...